mofosyne/openscad-hex-cable-hive-fully-parametric/README.md

 * Its dimensions are X = 143.955 and Y = 163.289
 * You have a total number of 20 slots to host your silly cables :)

+## 6x5 Business Cards Hive Spec

+Similar to 4x5 Cable Output Spec, but specifically:
+* 6x5 slots instead so that two cards can be placed per row
+* slot height is 60mm instead of 120mm

 --------------------------------------------------------------------------------

 ## Preview: